Confirmation - Junior High

 Requirements

-Consider the activities "In What Ways do you Relate to Saints?" and "What Saints can you Relate to?" as aides to help you construct and complete a robust report.
-The SIX saints included in the document are EXAMPLES of POSSIBLE saints.
+• On this PDF, consider the activities "In What Ways do you Relate to Saints?" and "What Saints can you Relate to?" as aides to help you construct and complete a robust report.
+The saints included in the document are EXAMPLES of POSSIBLE saints.
 Your choice of saint name is not reserved to just those examples.
+There are MANY to choose from.

 IOS users might try using: Confirmation Names on the App Store on iTunes